-Once you have added the DMARC policy, let us know what your subdomains are via email.
-We will then be able to provide you with specific DNS records (specific to your domains) for you to add.
+Once you have added the DMARC policy, please email us via firstname.lastname@example.org and let us know what your email subdomains are (e.g. @schoolname.co.uk).
+We will then be able to provide you with DNS records (specific to your domains) for you to add.
 Typically for a trust, there will be a domain for each school, so let us know which domains you want emails to be sent as through Arbor.

-We will provide you with a number of CNAME records to add to your provider, that specify Arbor is a valid sender for your specific domains.
+Once you've sent us the email domains that are in use, we will provide you with a set of CNAME records to add to your provider, that specify Arbor is a valid sender for your specific domains.

 To add a new record:

 - Go to your domain’s DNS records.

 - Add a record to your DNS settings, selecting CNAME as the record type.